Brad Kern

-Brad Kern is an American television producer and writer.
+Brad Kern is a former American television producer and writer.
 He was the executive producer/showrunner of CBS TV procedural NCIS: New Orleans since midway through season two until the end of season four.
-Previously, he served as executive producer/showrunner on CW's supernatural Beauty & the Beast for three seasons; and, prior to that, executive producer of the FOX action adventure, Human Target.
+Previously, he was also executive producer/showrunner on the hit supernatural drama Charmed for all eight seasons.

+Career

+Kern began in television as a staff writer on Remington Steele where he worked his way up to supervising producer.

-He was also executive producer/showrunner on the hit supernatural drama Charmed for all eight seasons.
-Before that, he was executive Producer/showrunner of the award-winning Fox series New York Undercover.
+He was executive producer/showrunner of the award-winning Fox series New York Undercover.
 Other previous credits include co-executive producer on Lois and Clark: The New Adventures of Superman, supervising producer on The Adventures of Brisco County, Jr., and executive story editor on Hill Street Blues.
-Kern began in television as a staff writer on Remington Steele where he worked his way up to supervising producer.

-In December 2017, Variety reported that Kern had been investigated by CBS twice for sexual harassment and discrimination against women while show runner of NCIS: New Orleans.
-In May 2018, Kern departed as NCIS: New Orleans showrunner, though he would remain a consulting producer on the series.
-Following a third investigation, Kern was fired from the series in October 2018 and his overall deal with CBS Television Studios was terminated.